johnaohara/horreum.hyperfoil.github.io/docs/baremetal.md

     -Dkeycloak.migration.strategy=IGNORE_EXISTING
 ```

 When Keycloak starts you should access its admin console and create team roles, users and [assign them appropriatelly](user_management.html).
+For correct integration with Grafana please remember to set email for each user (this will be used purely to match Grafana identities).

 You should also open `horreum` client, switch to 'Credentials' tab and record the Secret (UUID identifier).